Piotr1215/cilium-demo/README.md

 - ability to deploy another instance of the same API in a container image, but with different labels and rules which may depend on namespaces or different conditions
 - standardized and centrally controlled security aspect

-# Demo Scenario
+## Demo Scenario

-## Prerequisistes

-- minikube > v.1.12.1 or greater
-- kubectl
-- helm v3

-> If you need help installing Cilium, please refer to their [excellent documentation](https://docs.cilium.io/en/stable/gettingstarted/k3s/).
+### Prerequisites

+We are going to use a clean Ubuntu 20.04 instance on Katacoda, so no need to install anything locally.

-## Steps
+### Steps

+### Spin up Katacoda environment

+Activate [Ubuntu 20.04 Playground](https://www.katacoda.com/scenario-examples/courses/environment-usages/ubuntu-2004) on Katacoda and follow the steps below.

-Install k3s on a Ubuntu instance
+#### Install k3s on a Ubuntu instance

+We are going to use a small and fast Kubernetes distribution from Rancher called [k3s](https://k3s.io/).
+This will enable us to spin up a fresh Kubernetes cluster very fast and proceed with next steps.

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC='--flannel-backend=none --disable-network-policy' sh -
 ```

-Set KUBECONFIG environmental variable to point to k3s config file
+Set KUBECONFIG environmental variable to point to k3s config file, so we can talk to the cluster via `kubectl` which is already pre-installed on the Katacoda environment.

 ```bash
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ```

-Install the Cilium CLI
+#### Install the Cilium CLI

+> If you need help installing Cilium, please refer to their [excellent documentation](https://docs.cilium.io/en/stable/gettingstarted/k3s/).

 ```bash
 curl -L --remote-name-all https://github.com/cilium/cilium-cli/releases/latest/download/cilium-linux-amd64.tar.gz{,.sha256sum}
 sha256sum --check cilium-linux-amd64.tar.gz.sha256sum
 sudo tar xzvfC cilium-linux-amd64.tar.gz /usr/local/bin
 rm cilium-linux-amd64.tar.gz{,.sha256sum}

 ```

-Install Cilium on the cluster
+#### Install Cilium on the cluster

 ```bash
 cilium install
 ```

-Wait for Cilium to fully spin up
+Cilium can take a moment to activate so we will use this command to Wait for Cilium to fully start.

 ```bash
 cilium status --wait
 ```

-Deploy sample go api
+#### Deploy sample go API

+Let's deploy a minimalistic Go REST API where we can easily test CiliumNetworkPolicy in action.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Piotr1215/go-sample-api/master/k8s/deployment.yaml
 ```

-To see the API open port 31234 in the Katacoda terminal
+To see the API open port **31234** in the Katacoda terminal

 ![open-port](_media/open-port.png)